Generic Name: abacavir, dolutegravir, and lamivudine (a-BAK-a-vir, doe-loo-TEG-ra-vir, la-MIV-ue-deen) (Oral route)

 Abacavir, dolutegravir, and lamivudine combination is used for the treatment of the infection caused by human immunodeficiency virus (HIV).
 HIV is the virus that causes acquired immune deficiency syndrome (AIDS).

-Abacavir, dolutegravir, and lamivudine combination will not cure or prevent HIV infection or AIDS; however, it helps keep HIV from reproducing and appears to slow down the destruction of the immune system.
-This may help delay the development of problems that usually result from AIDS or HIV disease.
+Abacavir, dolutegravir, and lamivudine combination will not cure or prevent HIV infection or AIDS.
+It works by lowering the amount of HIV in the blood and it will also help your immune system.
+This may help delay some of the medical conditions that usually result from AIDS or HIV disease.
 Abacavir, dolutegravir, and lamivudine combination will not keep you from spreading HIV to other people.
-People who receive this medicine may continue to have some of the problems usually related to AIDS or HIV disease.

 This medicine is available only with your doctor's prescription.